jiayue92-2/IOTdocs_en/source/ttt.rst

 ASR and ASR Microelectronics Co., Ltd. are trademarks of ASR Microelectronics Co., Ltd.

-Other trade names, trademarks and registered trademarks mentioned in this document are property of their respective owners, and are hereby acknowledged.
+Other trade names, trademarks and registered trademarks mentioned in this document are property of their respective owners.

 **Disclaimer**